 Dorota Dutsch, Associate Professor of Classics, has an MA from the Jagiellonian University in Krakow (Poland) and a PhD (2000) from McGill University (Canada).
 She has taught at the Jagiellonian University, Université de Montréal, and worked as exchange scholar at the Conseil National de la Recherche Scientifique (France).
 Professor Dutsch’s research focuses on social performance (comprising anything from comedy to funeral rites).

 She has published on Plautine jokes, pharmacology of seduction, Hipparcha the Cynic philosopher, the language of gesture, and illustrations of Carolingian manuscripts.
 Her current book project explores the ways in which the literary figures of women philosophers, especially that of Pythagoras’s wife Theano, engaged with ancient ideas about the gender of knowledge.

-Graduate supervision: Dorota Dutsch welcomes inquiries from prospective students on Roman Drama, gender studie, especially biography of female philosophers, and reception.
+Graduate supervision: Dorota Dutsch welcomes inquiries from prospective students on gender studies, especially biography of female philosophers, Roman drama, and reception.

-- Blackwell Companion to Classical Reception in Eastern and Central Europe, co-edited with Zara M. Torlone and Dana Munteanu, forthcoming from Wiley Blackwell in March 2017
+- Blackwell Companion to Classical Reception in Eastern and Central Europe, co-edited with Zara M. Torlone and Dana Munteanu, Wiley Blackwell, 2017

 - Fall of Cities in the Mediterranean: Commemoration in Literature, Folksong, and Liturgy, co-edited with Mary Bachvarova and Ann Suter; Cambridge University Press, 2016.